Skip to content

 Requirements

 Check the project's pyproject.toml file for a list of up-to-date Python dependencies.
 Note that the installation methods above install all required dependencies.
-The following are also required to compile and flash the binary to evaluate the demos running on Ambiq's evaluation boards (EVBs):
+The following are optional dependencies only needed when running demo command using Ambiq's evaluation board (EVB) backend:

 Once installed, HeartKit can be used as either a CLI-based tool or as a Python package to perform advanced experimentation.